microsoft/minecraft-samples/palm_tree_blocks_and_features/README.md

 ### Summary

-This sample demonstrates how you can build incrementally more sophisticated blocks, and how you can leverage custom block features and components.
+This sample demonstrates how you can build broader , and how you can leverage custom block features and components.

 ## Manifest

-- [behavior_packs/custom_blocks](https://github.com/microsoft/minecraft-samples/blob/main/custom_blocks/behavior_packs/custom_blocks): This contains behavior implementations for a set of custom blocks.
+- [palm_tree_blocks](https://github.com/microsoft/minecraft-samples/blob/main/palm_tree_blocks_and_features/palm_tree_blocks): This contains just a set of blocks that implement a palm tree.
-- [resource_packs/custom_blocks](https://github.com/microsoft/minecraft-samples/blob/main/custom_blocks/resource_packs/custom_blocks): This contains resources for a set of custom blocks.
+- [palm_tree_blocks_and_features](https://github.com/microsoft/minecraft-samples/blob/main/palm_tree_blocks_and_features/palm_tree_blocks_and_features): This contains both the set of blocks  a set of blocks that implement a palm tree.